zenOSmosis/chromium-parser-api-server/README.md

 We finally settled on a Google project, Puppeteer, which controls their open-source web browser, Chromium, in a headless fashion.

-Being that it runs via a simple RESTful interface, it is simple to integrate into other projects with no special tooling required.
+Being that this project exposes a simple controller interface via a simple RESTful API, it is simple to integrate into other projects with no special tooling required.

 ## API Usage Example